CCMS-UCSD/GNPSDocumentation/docs/gc-ms-deconvolution.md

 # GC-MS Deconvolution for GNPS

 The GC-MS data have to be processed before performing the **spectral library search and molecular networking workflow**.
 [See more information here](gc-ms-library-molecular-network.md).
-Below, we describe how to use the GC-MS deconvolution workflow on GNPS that uses MS-Hub.
-Alternatively, ADAP-MZmine or MS-DIAL can be used.
+Here it is described how to use the GC-MS deconvolution workflow on GNPS based on MSHub algorithm.
+Alternatively, any other tools such as MZmine/ADAP or MS-DIAL can be used and output of those tools analyzed using the library search workflow.

+The MSHub algorithm in this workflow auto-estimates all of the deconvolution settings (although it is possible for user to manually override the auto settings).
+This user-independent parameter optimization is accomplished via fast Fourier transform, multiplication and inverse Fourier transform for each ion across entire data sets followed by unsupervised neural network matrix factorization.

+MSHub conducts deconvolution on all files in the dataset at once to utilize all of the information of spectral patterns present in the data.
+As machine learning approaches rely on sufficiently comprehensive training data for optimal performance, MSHub deconvolution gives the best results when more files are included into analysis.
+In the scenario that the user only has a few files, (less than 10), it is encouraged to perform spectral deconvolution using MZmine, MSDial, XCMS or other spectral deconvolution tools.
+The molecular networking can be performed in the same fashion, as described in the **spectral library search and molecular networking workflow** portion of the tutorial: [See more information here](gc-ms-library-molecular-network.md).

+The reproducibility of spectral patterns for each spectral feature deconvolved across the entire data set can then be summarized as a parameter termed “balance score”.
+Balance score is a new quality metric that only exists for dataset-wide deconvolution, and it gives insight into how well the spectral feature is explained across the data: when it is high, it means that the spectrum is consistent across different samples (no missing peaks of spurious noise peaks).
+The spectral patterns that are consistent across samples, even if only a few samples in the data contain them, would result in a high value of the balance score.
+Applying balance score threshold allows eliminating spurious features that are likely to be noise .

 ## GC-MS Deconvolution Workflow on GNPS with MS-Hub